polkadot-fellows/RFCs/text/0046-metadata-for-offline-signers.md

 ### Metadata modularization

-Structure of types in shortened metadata exactly matches structure of types in `scale-info`, but `doc` field is always empty
+Structure of types in shortened metadata exactly matches structure of types in `scale-info` at MetadataV14 state, but `doc` field is always empty

 ```
 struct Type {